edesdan/libgdx-playground/README.md

  - 3 different kind of animation transitions between screens: *slice*, *fade*, *slide*
  - a sample screen (PlaygroundScreen) that demonstrate the use of objects, screen and transitions.
  - a pre-define Texture Packer that you can modify/extends in order to easily pack your image assets
+ - an asset manager (Assets) used to loads and stores assets like textures, bitmapfonts, tile maps, sounds, music and so on.

 ## Contribute